 Each entry is carefully reviewed by one judge, award-winning novelist and writing teacher, Joan Dempsey.

-Our judge reads submissions as they come in throughout the month when submissions are open, not just between July 15 (when submissions close) and August 2 (when winners are announced), so it's a busy time, and also manageable; each entry is carefully reviewed.
+Our judge reads submissions as they come in throughout the month when submissions are open, not only between July 14 (when submissions close) and August 15 (when winners are announced), so it's a busy time, and also manageable; each entry is carefully reviewed.

 Our judging criteria is quality of writing, originality, a sense of a story or bigger narrative emerging, and how much the writing hooked the judge.
 For more information about what makes a great first page, read this article.